-International Northair Mines Ltd. continues to concentrate its exploration activities in Mexico.
-Through its wholly owned subsidiary, Grupo Northair de Mexico, S.A. de C.V., the Company maintains generative exploration programs focused within prospective mineral belts that possess potential opportunities for significant discovery.
-To successfully maximize results, the Company combines reconnaissance geological and geochemical programs in conjunction with property solicitation and advanced stage project evaluation.
-Further project acquisitions are currently under review.
+International Northair Mines Ltd. continues to concentrate its exploration activities in Mexico through its wholly owned subsidiary, Grupo Northair de Mexico, S.A. de C.V.
+However, the recent economic climate has necessitated the Company to significantly reduce its generative exploration program while continuing with property solicitation and advanced stage project evaluation.
 Projects that have evolved from the Company's generative program are outlined below.